 How long will the compensation claims process take?

 You have three years from the date of death of the deceased to start your claim.
 The duration of the claims process can vary on a case-by-case basis.
-Your individual case generally determines it and whether the third party who caused the unlawful death of your loved one, admits being liable.
+Your individual case generally determines it and whether the third party who caused the unlawful death of your loved one, admits to being liable.
 The majority of cases are likely to be resolved within 18 months, however, more complex cases may take longer.